Subsolar mass black holes from stellar collapse induced by primordial black holes

-The exact rates of PBH collisions with and capture by stars depend sensitively on the astrophysical environment, in particular the dispersion velocities of the stars and the dark matter.
-In order to illustrate the indirect PBH scenario we will consider dwarf galaxies, which have small dispersion velocities and high dark-matter content (see, e.g., \cite{McC12,Sim19} for reviews of dwarf and ultra-faint galaxies), both of which are conducive to PBH collision and capture by stars.
-A typical value for the stellar dispersion velocity in dwarf galaxies is about $v_\infty \simeq 10\,\mbox{km/s}$ (e.g.~\cite{WalMOGWSW07,BatHB13}), even though some are also significantly smaller (see also Table 1 in \cite{Sim19}).
+A typical value for the stellar dispersion velocity in dwarf galaxies is about $\sigma \simeq 10\,\mbox{km/s}$ (e.g.~\cite{WalMOGWSW07,BatHB13}), even though some are also significantly smaller (see also Table~1 in \cite{Sim19}).
 For the sample of dwarf galaxies studied by \cite{Stretal08}, the dynamical (i.e.~total) mass within 300 pc from their centers was found to be around $10^7\, M_\odot$, resulting in a dark-matter density of about $\rho_{\rm DM} \simeq 0.1 \, M_\odot/\mbox{pc}^3 \simeq 7 \times 10^{-24}\,\mbox{g/cm}^3$, even though some models predict a higher central dark-matter density (see Fig.~2 in \cite{WalMOGWSW07}).
 The total (baryonic) mass in stars varies significantly from dwarf galaxy to dwarf galaxy.
 For Fornax, for example, it is estimated to be a few time $10^7$ (see, e.g., Table 4 in \cite{McC12} and Table 1 in \cite{ReaWS19}), from which we estimate a typical number of stars of around $N_* \simeq 5 \times 10^7$.
 Finally, identifying the total mass of a dwarf galaxy with its virial mass, a typical number is around $M_{\rm tot} \simeq 10^9 M_\odot$ (see, e.g., the numbers compiled in Table 1 of \cite{WalMOGWSW07}).
-In the following we will adopt the above numbers as a concrete example.
+We provide some specific data for a selection of dwarf galaxies in Table \ref{tab:galaxies} below.

 We first estimate the number of PBHs in a typical dwarf galaxy in the {\em direct scenario}.
 Specifically, we assume that most of the dwarf galaxy's mass is in dark matter -- consistent with the above numbers -- and that a fraction $f_{\rm PBH}$ of the dark matter mass is in the form of PBHs.
 We further assume a ``monochromatic" mass distribution of the PBHs, i.e.~that PBHs have a relatively narrow mass distribution around an average value $M_{\rm PBH}$.
 In the direct scenario we take this value to be $M_{\rm PBH} \simeq 10^{-1} M_\odot$, which is in window C and similar to a typical low-mass black hole candidate, in which case we can estimate the number of black holes per dwarf galaxy to be